jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-05-08-list-your-item.markdown

 *Real estate
 *Services

-As you may suppose, each type of item has it's own attributes and restrictions when listing them.
-Please refer to the [API Appendinx](/guide-appendix) for more information about how to obtain and use these attributes.

 If you still have some questions, [Here](/real-state-list-item) you can see an example on how to list real state items in MELI.